 The 10 Best Vintage Turntables

 This wiki has been updated 35 times since it was first published in September of 2015.
 Now that vinyl records are making a widely-heralded comeback, you'll need to replace the stereo system you got rid of when you thought CDs or MP3s were going to be the final word in music storage.
 These vintage-style turntables combine the classic sound and aesthetics of a bygone era with some welcome modern features, like digital displays, remote controls, and Bluetooth connectivity.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes